jonnyhoeven/justme.dev/projects/gitops-workshop.md

 K3s is a lightweight Kubernetes distribution.
 It is a fully compliant Kubernetes distribution some differences.

 K3S is a lightweight Kubernetes distribution.
 It is a fully compliant Kubernetes distribution with some differences.
-It's a perfect candidate for edge computing, IoT, and CI/CD.
-It's lightweight, easy to install, and has a small footprint.
+It's a perfect candidate for edge computing, IoT and CI/CD.
+It's lightweight, easy to install and has a small footprint.

 K8S contains a lot of features in the default build that are not always needed, helm charts for most missing k3s